andretheronsa/spiky/README.md

 # Spiky

-Spiky removes spikes from GeoPackage polygons
+Spiky removes spikes from GeoPackage shapes

 ## Overview

 ### Spike definition:
 * A single outlier vertex between two vertices that forms an acute angle to them
-* A polygon can have more than one spike
+* A shape can have more than one spike
 * Spikes could be inward or outward
 * Spikes can be on exterior of one or more interior boundaries of a polygon
 * Geographical location and scale should not affect spike detection